YumaPro Packages

 There are several binary distributions available, depending on the license.

-Refer to this feature comparison chart for details on the Basic, Core, and Advanced Feature Sets.
+Refer to this feature comparison chart for details on the Core and Advanced Feature Sets.

 Within the YumaPro download site, there are several folders with the same structure.